arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 To run the HDInsight worker in distributed mode one needs to look at two important files

-- `connect-distributed.properties` : Located at
+- `connect-distributed.properties` : Located at /usr/hdp/current/kafka-broker/bin/

-- `connect-distributed.sh`
+- `connect-distributed.sh` : Located at /usr/hdp/current/kafka-broker/conf/

+C

 3. In the  `connect-distributed.properties`  file, define the topics that will store the connector state, task configuration state, and connector offset state.